 Swaps are springing up all over the country to help people trade stuff with each other and many of them focus on maternity, baby and children’s gear and clothes.
 Swaps vary, but frequently cost around five dollars to get in for people who bring stuff to swap and ten dollars for those who don’t.
 Some swaps are “bring a bag, take a bag” while others are set up for swappers to bring whatever they don’t want anymore and take whatever they need.
 Not only is swapping a cheap way to get new-to-you clothes and gear, it’s a great way to keep the stream of outgrown baby stuff moving out your door so it’s not taking up space in your home.

-Guest post by Felicity Hernandez, Founder of Encore Baby Registry, a free website where many of these ideas can be employed.
+This post on how to save money on baby items was contributed by Felicity Hernandez, Founder of Encore Baby Registry, a free website where many of these ideas can be employed.
 Encore Baby Registry allows expectant parents to create gift registries that include new, secondhand and hand- me-down items on loan or to keep.
 Along with special features for secondhand gift giving and loaning, Encore Baby Registry provides detailed information about secondhand shopping, safety and etiquette.

 Which are your favorite thrifty green ideas?
 Do you have other ideas for how to save money on baby items that you’d like to share?
 We’d love to hear them at @familyfocusblog!